 Start a request and receive 5 free quotes from professional companies within 24 hours.
 We will arrange a free home visit with your favourite company to make sure that you have the exact list of items you are moving to hand to the customs.

-If you are moving on your own, you can rent a vehicle and organise everything by yourself.
+If you are moving to France on your own, you can rent a vehicle and organise everything by yourself.
 Check the different documents below to be sure that you are not forgetting anything.